ShashankB2103/nasa-explorer/README.md

 ![Profile Page](image-19.png)
 Contributing

+11. Future Plans
+- Frontend testing using React Testing Library or Jest
+- Improving profile page, adding options of saving images as favourite and other features
+- Containerization and orchestration

 Pull requests and feedback are welcome.
 This project was built as a demonstration of full-stack skills using modern APIs and authentication practices.

 Contact